Power and Force in ‘Crash’

 In this situation, Shaniqua holds power (through leverage) over Ryan.
 Shaniqua ultimately refuses to help Ryan because of his blatant prejudice against her and African Americans generally, explicitly telling him that she would have approved his claim if his father (a “nice man”) had come in instead.
 Shaniqua unjustly uses her power at the HMO to punish Ryan by hurting his father.

 After his first argument with the intractable Shaniqua, Officer Ryan uses both his leverage as a cop (backed up by raw force in the form of his handgun) to grope and humiliate a wealthy African American couple, Cameron and Christine, who he stops on their way home from a party.
 In his capacity as a police officer, he wrongly uses the authority given to him by the city to act out his frustrations and his resentment while his partner stands by and watches.
 Cameron feels impotent to act and defend his wife first and foremost because of the power of the State behind the man, but secondly because of the implicit threat of violence represented by his gun.
 “They were cops, for God’s sake—they had guns,” he tries to explain to his wife after the incident.

 The characters change roles throughout the film, at one time being the aggressor and at another time being the victim, but at all times displaying in the simplest terms how power and force are misused and abused in society.
 Crash may not have anything new to say about race, but it does effectively illustrate how social relations break down in the face of the unjust use of power.
 It is worth another look with that context in mind.

-Posted on September 21, 2016, in Reviews and tagged Bell Hooks, Crash, Don Cheadle, Film, force, Movies, Paul Haggis, Police, Power, Race, Sandra Bullock, Thandie Newton.
+Posted on September 21, 2016, in Film and Television and tagged Bell Hooks, Crash, Don Cheadle, Film, force, Movies, Paul Haggis, Police, Power, Race, Sandra Bullock, Thandie Newton.
 Bookmark the permalink.
 Leave a comment.